notesonidleness/notesonidleness.github.io/content/_draft/masjid.md

+1444H - TW: No data, because data is only for the infidel

 # Solution to a problem that doesn't exist

 The answer to that is the "Social Credit System", but since the words themselves carry a negative connotation, we could replace the name with "Religious Acceleration" or "Akselerasi Smart City Melalui Masjid Berprestasi" or any other name you prefer.